How to make sure you can afford everything you need and get the best value for money when you do.

-And we’re less than 10 weeks away.
-That might seem like a long time, but it’ll creep up on you faster than you think – meaning it’s a good time to start thinking about how much you’ll spend.
-In fact it’s never too late or early to follow the tips in this article.
+Christmas is usually one of the most expensive times of the year.
+And it tends to creep up on you faster than you think – meaning it’s a good time to start thinking about how much you’ll spend.

-How will you pay Christmas
+How to pay for Christmas

 This first point on the checklist is possibly one of the most important.
 Actually it IS the most important.
 If you don’t know how you’ll pay for Christmas it could cause a world of pain next year.